acelwood/cbugger/README.md

-Abstract: In computer science classes, learning how to debug a program can be just as difficult as learning how to write it in the first place.
+**Abstract**: In computer science classes, learning how to debug a program can be just as difficult as learning how to write it in the first place.
 Due to a limited number of tools for C programs, the main debugging challenges for Yale students taking the core sequence are: the most popular debugger (gdb) has a steep learning curve because it is text-based, the results of the debugger are divorced from the code, and programs should ideally be debugged on